Tanvir-Sorforaz/B7A3/readme.md

 ## Files

-* `Football_Ticket_Booking_System.sql` – Creates the database tables and inserts sample data.
-* `QUERY.sql` – Contains the required SQL queries for the assignment.
+* `Football_Ticket_Booking_System.sql` – Creates the database tables and inserts sample data and Contains the required SQL queries for the assignment.

 ## Database Tables